-White Sands National Monument has lots of residents you might not expect to find in the desert such as badgers, bobcats, and kit fox.
+White Sands National Park has lots of residents you might not expect to find in the desert such as badgers, bobcats, and kit fox.
 But the porcupine is truly a surprise.

 As it turns out, these walking pin cushions are a versatile group of animals that are found all over the world, including in the deserts of the Southwest United States.
 The porcupines found in this area are called North American porcupines (Erethizon dorsatum).
 Nearly three feet long and weighing up to thirty pounds, the porcupine’s stout stature means they’re not much good at running.
 Instead, they have a slow, almost waddle-like walk.